Vasanth-Korada/ExamConnect/README.md

 9. Can View the answer key after the exam ends
 10. Authentication for Google Sign In
 11. Reward Coins on every exam taken
+12. Push Notification to communicate with the student

 ## Technologies Used
 1. Flutter - Mobile App